Disclaimer

 -

-This field defines the sensor’s position and orientation and thereby the origin of the sensor coordinate system.
-The mounting position is given in the vehicle coordinate system.
+This field defines the sensor’s virtual mounting position and orientation and thereby the origin of the virtual sensor coordinate system.
+The mounting position is given in the host vehicle coordinate system.

 Example